upgradingdave/camunda-8-jdbc-connector/README.md

 - [H2](src/main/java/io/camunda/connector/db/H2Database.java)
 - [Postgresql](src/main/java/io/camunda/connector/db/PostgresDatabase.java)

-## More Design Details

-The [Database](src/main/java/io/camunda/connector/db/Database.java) interface is implemented for each type of database that this project supports.

-The `Database.`

 # TODO / Next steps

-// I Think for now I'll simplify things by having only a jdbcurl as part of the jdbcparams.
-// later it will be possible to build custom element templates for different db flavors by creating custom JdbcParam classes

 - simplify element template to accept only jdbc url
 - Implement prepared statements by passing json map structure as params